Gboyega Oyetola: Pandora Papers revelations

 As a result of the Pandora Papers leaks, the Premium Times reported on Oyetola's undisclosed acquisition of a London mansion from an international fugitive wanted for money laundering, Kola Aluko.
 The report revealed that an Oyetola-formed offshore company based in the British Virgin Islands, a known tax haven, had bought the house from another British Virgin Islands-based offshore company that was formed by Aluko right before Nigerian authorities were attempting to freeze Aluko's assets.
 The selling price, £9 million, was much lower than the £17 million that the house was judged to be worth by the Premium Times.
 Notably, this house is the residence of Bola Tinubu as he is in London for medical treatment.

+Personal life

+He is married to Kafayat Oyetola, they met in Kaduna while she was on a visit.
+They got married years later and have four children; three daughters and a son.